INFINITE31/Grabe_./README.md

-# Grabe_.-OpenSource-
+# Grabe_.
-A multifunctional discord bot with many usefull commands.
-Stars
+Grabe_. is a multifunctional discord bot which helps in managing your server at ease, this is the public repository for Grabe_. bot made with nextcord in python.